Skip to main content

 CONFIGURINGCFResources have been allocated, but the nodes are still being configured.

 COMPLETINGCGThe job is finishing.
-Cleanup scripts are executing and nodes are being released back to the nodepool.
+Cleanup scripts are executing and nodes are returning to the nodepool.

 COMPLETEDCDThe job finished successfully with an exit code of 0.